Sign up here to get 20% off on your next purchase, special offers and other discount information

 A disorganized office can have a massive impact on your productivity and efficiency.
 You could be making less profit than is possible simply because your office isn't organized.
 Time is money.
 You should organize your work station such that everything has a designated place and those things you use the most are the most easily accessible.
-This article will help you create an organized office, so you can become more efficient.
+This article will help you create an organized and comfortable office, so you can become more efficient and have more effective office area.

 For those who want to organize their office for max efficiency, then the goal is to organize your desk accordingly.
 Everything you need to complete a project should be within easy reach.
 It should also be clearly labeled, so you can easily find it and access it when you need it.

-If you happen to store a lot of your items on your computer, then it might be worth it to have a sticky note somewhere that reminds you of those file locations.
+If you happen to store a lot of your items on your computer in your office, then it might be worth it to have a sticky note somewhere that reminds you of those file locations.
 For those who need helpful reminders of meetings, deadlines, and other dates, then it might also be beneficial to either have a traditional calendar where you can write stuff down or an app that gives you reminders.

 This will depend a great deal on the kind of work you do.
 If you use a computer and have to comply with privacy laws, the monitor should be facing away from aisles so no one can shoulder surf the information on display.